 Location Solutions are Shaping the Future for Public Utility Providers

 Utility companies aim to provide dependable services at the lowest cost possible.
-And location technology can help those companies deliver high-quality service, monitor costs, and increase efficiency while improving common challenges such as tracking high-value assets, inventory, tools, and personnel.
+RFID location solutions designed to be deployed in public utilities helps providers deliver high-quality service, monitor costs, and increase efficiency while improving common challenges such as tracking high-value assets, inventory, tools, and personnel.
 While modernization could be a disruptor for public services, it is also a significant opportunity for many companies.
 In fact, 95% of professionals in the power sector have defined digital transformation as a top strategic priority.
-Location solutions utilizing RFID and RTLS technology can transform operations by delivering improved asset management, better customer experiences, lower operating costs, and analytic models that support c-level decision making.
+Location solutions utilizing RFID and RTLS technology can transform operations by delivering improved asset management, better customer experiences, lower operating costs, and analytic models that support C-level decision-making.

 1. Smarter Asset Management

 Automated tracking and location technology provide visibility for every important tool or asset across your enterprise.
 Knowing where to find valuable tools, cables, wires, machinery, and equipment or to how to find and recall hidden resources dramatically reduces the downtime spent looking for missing or misplaced assets.
 Also, many maintenance plans are operated on fixed schedules, or at the department level, resulting in different schedules for each respective asset.
 A location tracking solution can provide centralized, graphical data of all assets, allowing management to develop effective maintenance programs.